benjamin-robertson/syslog_reports/README.md

 ## Limitations

  - Presently only UDP syslog on port 514 is supported.
-If you want TCP let me know via a feature request issue on Github
+If you require TCP let me know via a feature request issue on Github.
  - All log line are truncated to maximum of 1024 characters.
-This restriction comes from [RFC 3164 section 4.1][4]:
+This restriction comes from [RFC 3164 section 4.1][4].

 ## Development